Melhaya/Supervised-Learning-Classifiers/README.md

-# Supervised-Learning-Classifiers
+# Supervised Learning Classifiers
  An implementation of different classifiers on a terrain dataset.

+ # Classifiers:

+ 1) Naive Bayes classifier
+ 2) SVM
+ 3) Decision Trees